-Since ground based images most likely do not have measured coordinate information and due to the oblique aerial survey we strongly recommend to disable Reference preselection option and use only Generic preselection.
+Since ground-based images most likely do not have measured coordinate information and due to the oblique aerial survey we strongly recommend to disable the Reference preselection option and use only Generic preselection.

 3. Click the OK button.

 4. The progress dialog box will appear displaying the current processing status.
 To cancel the processing click the Cancel button.

 5. After camera alignment is finished, the estimated camera positions and a sparse point cloud will be displayed in the Model view.

-A new feature has been implemented in the Metashape version 1.7.0. - Components.
+Components A new feature has been implemented in the Metashape version 1.7.0. - Components.
 Some additional details about components can be found in the following article - Connected components in the camera alignment procedure.
 If some image subsets of the dataset are not aligned with each other, they will be grouped into individually aligned parts (so-called "Components"), which will be displayed in the chunk's contents of the Workspace pane:

 To align components with each other manually use markers.
 To switch the display in the Model view to the desired component double-click on its label in the Workspace pane.